anksu2024/GraceCrawler/README.md

 Problem Description:

-Given this link, http://en.wikipedia.org/wiki/List_of_television_programs_by_name, write a crawler to fetch each show page and extract the following metadata (where available) into a json file with the provided format below.
+Given this link, http://en.wikipedia.org/wiki/List_of_television_programs_by_name, this crawler fetchs each show page and extracts the metadata (where available) into a json file with the provided format below.
 Each show should have it's data written into it's own json file, and each json file should be named by replacing all special characters (including spaces) in the title with underscores (_) and have a .json extension.

 Tools and technologies: Eclipse IDE, Core Java